ausocean/cloud/backend/README.md

 Session is an interface which describes and manages access to user sessions, which can either be stored client side in user cookies, or server side.

-## SessionStore

-SessionStore is an interface to manage Sessions, including getting the session from the store, and saving the session state back to the store.